EricMFink/ProfessionalResponsibility/_outlines/Conflicts.md

 - Where one lawyer in firm is disqualified by conflict, all lawyers in the firm are disqualified
 - Exception:
 	- Conflict based on personal interest of lawyer, and
-	- No significant risk that the lawyer’s personal interest will materially limit representation by another lawyer in the firm
+	- No significant risk that the lawyer's personal interest will materially limit representation by another lawyer in the firm

-## Conflicts Involving Client of Lawyer’s Former Firm
+## Conflicts Involving Client of Lawyer's Former Firm

 - Not imputed to other lawyers in the current firm if:
 	- Disqualified lawyer is timely screened and receives no portion of fee
 	- Former client receives written notice
 		- describing the screening procedures
-		- stating firm’s compliance with the Rules
+		- stating firm's compliance with the Rules
 		- stating that review may be available from tribunal
 	- Firm agrees to respond to any written inquiries or objections by former client regarding screening procedures
 - Not imputed to lawyers at former firm if former client is not currently represented by the firm, unless: